ekernf01/ekernf01.github.io/drafts/grn inference/GRN_identifiability.md

     A without () means A is measured
     (A) means A is not measured
     A ==> B means "A directly binds B, influencing its function and/or quantity."
-    A -> B means "A has a causal effect on B, possibly indirect."
+    A -> B means "A has a causal effect on B, possibly mediated by unobserved species but not entirely mediated by observed species."

 **Is this possible?
 What type and scale of data are needed?** This post is about theoretical answers to this question based on mathematical models of gene regulation.
 In other posts, I'll discuss practical aspects.